textX/textX-LS/examples/multimetamodel/README.md

 #### Challenges for an Editor

  * Multiple files are included (allow to navigate across files;
-   metamodels reference each other).
+   shared grammars).
  * Multiple meta models ar used
  * Model validation for *.flow and *.types is defined.

 ### [03_non_textx_models](03_non_textx_models)

-A textx model references a JSON object.
+A textX model references a JSON object.

 ![images/json_ref_dsl.pu](images/json_ref_dsl.png)

 #### Challenges for an Editor

- * Non-textx files are included (json file).
+ * Non-textX files are included (json file).
- * Non-textx elements are references (OBJECT) from the json file.
+ * Non-textX elements are references (OBJECT) from the json file.
  * Model validation is defined.